 Flatey Island (35 min)

 Flatey Island is situated in Skjálfandi Bay, only 14,7 nautical miles from Húsavík.
-The island is about 2,5 km long and 1,7 km wide, and is low-lying.
+The island is about 2,5 km long and 1,7 km wide and is low-lying.
 The highest peak rises only about 22 m above sea level, which has given its name "Flat Island".
 This secluded and peaceful paradise is home to more than 30 different species of birds during the breeding season.